Troth Bylaws v. 4.0

 A quorum of High Rede members is half the size of the current High Rede, rounded up.
 A quorum is necessary to conduct business.

-For any proposition put to vote before the High Rede, a majority of votes in favor of that proposition by the members of the High Rede present in person or by proxy shall be the act of the High Rede, unless a greater number is required by the Articles of Incorporation or the By-Laws, All proxies must be in writing, signed and dated by the Rede members executing them, and their period of validity may not exceed three months.
+For a proposition to be considered passed or adopted by the High Rede, it must receive votes in favor of the proposition from a majority of the full High Rede, unless a greater number is required by the Articles of Incorporation or the Bylaws.
+The full High Rede shall be defined as all Rede members currently serving in office.
+Votes may be cast in person, via approved electronic means, or via proxy.
+All proxies must be in writing, signed and dated by the Rede members executing them, and their period of validity may not exceed three months.
 Any proxy may be revoked by providing written notice to the Steer and the person to whom the proxy was given.
 Proxies may only be given to current members of the High Rede.

-Officers are encouraged to hold only one Office at any time.
+Officers are encouraged to hold only one Office at any time.5.2.1 Steer

-The President of the Corporation shall also and primarily be referred to as the Steersperson (or Steersman or Steerswoman, as applicable).
+The President of the Corporation shall also and primarily be referred to as the Steer.

 The Steer shall be the chairman of meetings of the High Rede.
 If the Steer is unable or unwilling to perform this duty, then the Associate Steer (see below) shall be the chairman of meetings of the High Rede until the situation with the Steer is resolved.
 If both the Steer and Associate Steer are unable or unwilling to perform this duty, then the current member of the High Rede who has served longest in that office shall perform this duty until the situation with the Steer and Associate Steer is resolved.
 If there are multiple current members of the High Rede who have served longest in that office, then the one who has served the longest and has the greatest personal age shall perform that duty until the situation with the Steer and Associate Steer is resolved.
 The manner of resolution may depend on whether the Steer and/or Associate Steer is/are dead, disabled, unable to communicate, unwilling to cooperate, or resigned from office.
 The High Rede shall document and adopt formal procedures for dealing with these different situations.

 The Steer oversees the general administration of the Corporation.
 The Steer convenes and presides over the communications and meetings of the High Rede, and the public business meeting at the annual Trothmoot.
 The Steer shall retain possession of the official minutes of the meetings and actions of the High Rede.
-The Steer may appoint assistants as necessary, but must inform the Rede of all such appointments.
 The Steer shall be responsible for planning and management of Trothmoot, although this task may be delegated.
 The Steer shall be responsible for formally convening Trothmoot, although this task may be delegated.
 An outgoing Steer shall be responsible for the Trothmoot planned during the last year of his or her term.

 The Steer shall serve a term of three years, beginning at Trothmoot of the year in which s/he is elected, and may be reelected.